Goal of Lab 4:

 Q6: Does this harmonic have the same number across [ɛ]s?
 Why or why not?

-Q7: What explanation is there for the pattern observed in Table 4.3 and Table 4.4: why would the harmonic number be different across [ɛ]s (Table 4.4), but the frequency of this harmonic (approximately = F1) be (approximately) the same across [ɛ]s (Table 4.3)?
+Q7: What explanation is there for the pattern observed in Table 4.3 and Table 4.4: Why would the harmonic number vary across [ɛ]s (Table 4.4), but the frequency of this harmonic (approximately F1) be consistent across [ɛ]s (Table 4.3)?

 REFERENCES